FREE Shipping from $150 | FREE Express from $200

 About 200 of the 500 or so herbs in the Chinese materia medica have specific Dì Dào (地道) forms, and these herbs make up about 80% of the Chinese herb market.
 Dì Dào (地道) is a fundamental concept in Chinese herbalism but one that is vastly overlooked and disregarded by many Western herbal companies

 The Shen Nong Ben Cao Jing was the first text to discuss the importance of production regions, though certainly not the last.
-In 659 AD, the Tang Dynasty herbalists emphasised the importance of production regions, stating: “if medicinal material is not produced from its native environment, it will be the same in substance but will differ in effect.”
+In 659 AD, the Tang Dynasty herbalists the importance of production regions, stating: “if material is not produced from its native environment, it will be the same in substance but will differ in effect.”

-The famous Tang Dynasty author Sun Simiao recognised the importance of Dì Dào (地道) with the following statement:
+The famous Tang Dynasty author Sun Simiao the importance of Dì Dào (地道) with the following statement:

 “Ancient doctors depended on medicinals produced from the proper production areas.
 Therefore, if they treated ten patients, they achieved results in nine.
 Although contemporary doctors understand the pulse and prescriptions, they are not familiar with the proper production regions, harvest time, and, quality of medicinals.
 Thus, they only achieve results in five or six cases out of ten.”